calebthewood/advent-of-code/README.md

 >Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other. - Eric Wastl

 ## 2022 Advent Calendar

+I completed this year's challenges in Python.
+I made it thru day 12, ending on a highnote by implementing my own Dijkstra's algo to find the shortest path thru a weighted graph.
+I called it quits there tho as the challenges did start taking up a decent chunk of my day.
+Excited for next year.

 - [x] Day 1: Calorie Counting
 - [x] Day 2: Rock Paper Scissors
 - [x] Day 3: Rucksack Reorganization